 It is possible your company is holding too many meetings.
-Of course meetings are essential, allowing collaboratives ideas to be shared and encouraging creativity and innovation.
+Of course, meetings are essential, allowing collaborative ideas to be shared and encouraging creativity and innovation.
 Meetings also ensure that genuine relationships are strengthened within a team.
 However, holding an excessive number of meetings can have the opposite effect.

 A disproportionate amount of meetings can distract employees from their necessary work.
 Not only are they time-consuming, but also an employee must revolve their day around a scheduled meeting.
 They may put off lengthier tasks due to the required meeting attendance or rearrange their schedule and routine which affects productivity and focus.

 It can be stressful for an individual to have too many meetings scheduled across a day or two and if they overlap there is no time for reflection.
 The day is limited with less time to focus on tasks, thus productivity slows and the company’s profitability suffers.